Skip to main content

 How is fine china different from other ceramics?

-Fine china is neither bone china nor porcelain, but yet another type of ceramic that exists to confuse matters even more.
-Fine china does not have bone ash in it, and it is not fired at a temperature as high as porcelain, so it is a different category of ceramics.
-The main difference between porcelain and fine china is that fine china is not as durable as porcelain due to the lower temperature that it is fired.
+So, where does “fine china” fit into all of this?
+Well, it’s neither bone china nor porcelain, but yet another type of ceramic that exists to confuse matters even more.
+Fine china does not have bone ash in it, and it is not fired at a temperature as high as porcelain, so it is a different category of ceramics entirely.

 China cabinet with blue and white ceramic plates on display